Anthrocon/docs/content/docs/GitHub/Learn the basics of Markdown.md

 # Learn the basics of Markdown

-<i class="fab fa-markdown fa-10x"></i>

-Markdown is a common formatting syntax.
+<i class="fab fa-markdown"></i> Markdown is a common formatting syntax.
 Markdown files are human-readable text files with the extension `.md`.

 ## Syntax